Diaspora group: Ethiopia PM open to talks with Tigray forces

 Mesfin Tegenu, chairman of the American Ethiopian Public Affairs Committee, on Tuesday described the tone of Saturday’s five-hour meeting with the prime minister as “a very earnest desire to stop this thing. … Of course, the other side must be willing.”
 The prime minister “said that there will be negotiations, reasonable negotiations, that will keep the interest of the integrity of the nation first,” and the new U.S. special envoy who visited Ethiopia last week “would have ideas” about the process, Mesfin said.

-That was an unpopular decision for many Ethiopians, Mesfin told the AP.
+The decision not to pursue was an unpopular one for many Ethiopians, Mesfin told the AP.
 “Most people wanted (the prime minister) to advance, really finish this war,” he said.
 That’s why his committee requested a meeting, he said.
 They expected Abiy’s deputy or chief of staff to attend, but the prime minister walked in.

 At first the discussion was “a little hostile” to Abiy, Mesfin said, but the prime minister told the diaspora group that “you have to trust me on this one.”
 He told them that the Tigray forces were contained, and that not pushing further into the Tigray region gives the government time to “force” ethnic Tigrayans to reconsider their support for the fighters.